Monday, May 10, 2021

 After Jonah's ordeal, he got his mind right and did as God commanded.
 How often have we tried to flee from God and needed to get our mind right?

 Critics of the Bible often point out what they consider to be errors or contradictions in the text.
 For example, in the book of Jonah the word fish is used.
-In Matthew the word whale is a poor translation of Hebrew to Greek to Latin Vulgate, and eventually English in 1611.
+In Matthew the word whale is a poor translation of Hebrew to Greek to Latin Vulgate, and eventually English KJV in 1611.
 Fish and whales are two different species.

 The "error" can be quickly cleared up by learning the correct definition of words.
 Translators sometimes change the original language to a word or phrase in an effort to give the reader "a clearer understanding".